ehsanestaji/Luxury-Beauty-Recommender-System/README.md

 - **Scoring Metrics**: Accuracy and F1 Score.

 ## Results
 Use PCA and other techniques to visualize results and evaluate the model.

 ## Limitations and Recommendations
 - Cannot handle unknown words.
 - Limited by lemmatization and lack of spell check.
 - Cannot detect sarcasm or irony.

+## Contributing
+For contributions, please create a fork and submit a Pull Request.

 ---

-Feel free to modify this README to better match the specifics of your project.
+Replace `https://path-to-your-image-on-github.com/recommender-system-image.png` with the actual URL to the image you upload on your GitHub repository.